OlegBEZb/telegram_feed/README.md

-# Union Channel
+# telefeed
 ## What's it?

 <img src="./images/telegram_feed.png" alt="architecture" align="center" width="700px"/>

-This is a simple program that will aggregate all your channels into one, as well as filter ads and duplicates in them.
+This is a service that will aggregate all your channels into one, as well as filter ads and duplicates in them.
 Deduplication works based on media, text, and text format.
 Duplicated media is enough to be rejected even with a new text.

 ## How it works?

-The program through your account goes to all the channels that you have added to the `channels.json` and sends them to your personal (or not) channel.
+The program through your account goes to all the channels that you have added and sends them to your personal (or not) channel.
 Subscribe to the channels in the telegrams is not required (based on the original realisation).